-Museums regularly curate what they jokingly refer to as Underwhelming Specimens: those specimens that look kind of blah, but are actually treasure troves of data.
+Museums regularly archive what they jokingly refer to as Underwhelming Specimens: those specimens that look kind of blah, but are actually treasure troves of data.
 Our own research center has its share of Underwhelming Specimens: bone fragments, pieces of leaves, smudges of Triassic fish.
-We curate them as diligently as we curate the complete specimens.
+We archive them as diligently as we archive the complete specimens.
 We're not just filling cabinets with pretty fossils: we're collecting data.
 Heck, I'm not an expert at identifying all fossil bones (no one is): that thing I identified as a bone fragment might turn out to be a skull bone of a previously undescribed fish or reptile.
-There may be biochemical data that can be extracted from bone fragments.
-Data about the environment in which the dinosaurs lived.
+There may be biochemical data that can be extracted from bone fragments that tell us about the dinosaur's ecosystem.
 I do not know exactly what data a future researcher or student will be able to collect from bone fragments, but I want them to have that opportunity.
 If we don't archive these Underwhelming Specimens, those opportunities won't exist.
 Saying that bone fragments are of little interest to palaeontologists - especially when that person is not an expert in what can be accomplished with bone fragments - is ignoring data, which is bad science and bad science reporting.

 2. Canada's Heritage Laws/Policies: They're Speaking for the Fossils